social-dist0rtion-protocol/paper-wallet/README.md

 # air dropping

+`airdrop.js` - For droping ERC20
+`airdrop_nft.js` - For breeding NFTs using breeding conditions and distributing them

 You will need a distribution account.
 I would suggest using a mnemonic you can remember in the Burner Wallet and then copy the private key the wallet generates.